Eman-Ismaeil/Color-Detection-in-Images/README.md

 # Color-Detection-in-Images-
-A Color Detector is implemented which identifies all colors in an image using Computer Vision.
+A Simple Color Detector is implemented which identifies major colors in an image.
 Libraries used:
 Opencv to deal with images, numpy to deal with arrays, matplotlib for plotting